thomaseleff/assemblit/documentation/getting-started/README.md

    ```

 ## First steps
-Initialize your first `assemblit` app with the command-line utility.
+Build your first `assemblit` app with the command-line utility.

 1. Create a new folder to contain your `assemblit` project.
 2. Open a command prompt and navigate into the new folder.